gmatht/leviathan/README.md

 # Leviathan
-An implementation of a Tableau method for LTL formula satisfiability checking based on the paper "A new very simple, very fast tableau for LTL" by [Mark Reynolds](http://www.csse.uwa.edu.au/~mark/)
+An implementation of a Tableau method for LTL formula satisfiability checking based on the paper "A new rule for a traditional tree-style LTL tableau" by [Mark Reynolds](http://www.csse.uwa.edu.au/~mark/research/Online/ltlsattab.html)

 * Author: Matteo Bertello
 * Email: bertello.matteo@gmail.com